Skip to content

 What happens during the first hour

-Within a minute of checkout, the configuration you spent time crafting (the name, the traits, the theme, the illustration style) flows into our production system.
+Within a minute of checkout, the configuration you spent time crafting (the name, the traits, the theme, the dedication) flows into our production system.
 We assemble the unique layout: the name slips into the text where it belongs, the right character illustrations come together, the personalized artwork composes itself onto the page templates.

 This part is quick.
 The story takes shape in just a few minutes.